moltenform/lnzscript/doc/rst/lnz_02_version.rst

 	TORTIOUS ACTION, ARISING OUT OF OR IN CONNECTION WITH THE USE OR PERFORMANCE OF THIS SOFTWARE.

-Also refer to the nircmd and autoItx licenses, which come are in the /licenses folder.
+Also refer to the autoItx licenses, which come are in the /licenses folder.

 Future plans
 ----------------------------------------------------